GearHost/Docs/docs/email-iphone.md

 1. Launch the **Settings** app
 2. Select **Mail**
-3. Select **Accounts** and choose the email account that you are working with.
+3. Select **Accounts** and choose the email account that you are working with
 4. Select **Account** `email@yourdomain.com`
 5. Select **Advanced**
 6. Scroll until you see **Incoming Settings**